Comparing Graphs via Persistence Distortion

 \subsection{Changes of persistence diagrams}

 We first consider the scenario where the basepoint $\bp$ moves within a fixed edge $\ebase \in \Eone$ of $\graphone$, and analyze how the corresponding persistence diagram $\perone{\bp}$ changes.
 Using notations from Section \ref{sec:notations}, let $(\birthp,\deathp)$ be the critical-pair in $\graphone$ that gives rise to the persistence point $(\perb,\perd)\in \perone{\bp}$.
 Then $\birthp$ is a maximum for the distance function $\done{\bp}$, while $\deathp$ is an up-fork saddle for $\done{\bp}$.
-We call $\birthp$ and $\deathp$ from $\graphone$ the \emph{birth point} and \emph{death point} w.r.t. the persistence-point $(\perb, \perd)$ in the persistence diagram.
+We call $\birthp$ and $\deathp$ from $\graphone$ the \emph{birth point} and \emph{death point} w.r.t. the persistence-point $(\perb, \perd)$ in the persistence diagram $\perone{\bp}$.

 As the basepoint $\bp$ moves to $\bp' \in \ebase$ within $\eps$ distance along the edge $\ebase$ for any $\eps\ge 0$, the distance function is perturbed by at most $\eps$; that is, $\| \done{\bp} - \done{\bp'} \|_\infty \le \eps$.
 By the Stability Theorem of the persistence diagrams \cite{CEH07}, we have that $d_B(\perone{\bp}, \perone{\bp'}) \le\eps$.
-Hence as the basepoint $\bp$ moves continuously along $\ebase$, points in the persistence diagram $\perone{\bp}$ move continuously\footnote{There could be new persistence points appearing or current points disappearing in the persistence diagram as $\bp$ moves.
+Hence as the basepoint $\bp$ moves continuously along $\ebase$, points in the persistence diagram $\perone{\bp}$ move continuously.
+There could be new persistence points appearing or current points disappearing in the persistence diagram as $\bp$ moves.
 Both creation and deletion necessarily happen on the diagonal of the persistence diagram as $d_B(\perone{\bp},\perone{\bp'})$ necessarily tends to 0 as $\bp'$ approaches $\bp$.
-Nevertheless, for simplicity of presentation, for the time being, we describe the movement of persistence points ignoring their creation and deletion.
-Such creation and deletion will be addressed later in Section \ref{subsec:tracking}.}.
-We now analyze how a specific point $(\perb,\perd)$ may change its trajectory as $\bp$ moves from one endpoint $v_1$ of $\ebase = (v_1, v_2) \in \Eone$ to the other endpoint $v_2$.
+For simplicity of presentation, for the time being, we describe the movement of persistence points ignoring their creation and deletion.
+Such creation and deletion will be addressed later in Section \ref{subsec:tracking}.